 The third university established in Victoria, La Trobe University has a diverse community of more than 38,000 students and staff.
 Its commitment to excellence in teaching and research prepares students to make a bold and positive impact in today's global community.
 La Trobe provides Open Universities Australia with its core tenets, entrepreneurship and sustainability.

-Learn more about La Trobe.
+Learn more about La Trobe University.

 Explore La Trobe courses.

-QS Ranking 2023
+- QS Ranking 2024:

-- Times Higher Education Ranking 2023
+- Times Higher Education Ranking 2024:

 No additional requirements